Mechsoft-Limited/iniswap-document/contact-us/business-partnerships.md

 ### Can I get a larger Farm multiplier?
 Or can I extend my Syrup Pool and Farm?

 If you’ve already got an ongoing Pool and Farm, you may be able to extend the timeline via a Boost Pool.
 If you wish to increase the multiplier, the team will consider it if 30-day volume is increased.
-Contact us via your existing iniswap communication channels for enquiries.
+Contact us via your existing Iniswap communication channels for enquiries.

 ## IFOs (Token Sales)